-- Q: WHY AM I RECEIVING THESE MATERIALS? - A: The board of directors is providing these proxy materials to you in connection with the Company's annual meeting of shareholders, which will take place on December 2, 2004.
+- Q: WHY AM I RECEIVING THESE MATERIALS? - A: The board of directors is providing these proxy materials to you in connection with the Company's annual meeting of shareholders, which will take place on December 1, 2005.
 As a shareholder, you are invited to attend the annual meeting and to vote on the items of business described in this proxy statement. - Q: WHAT INFORMATION IS CONTAINED IN THESE MATERIALS? - A: The information included in this proxy statement relates to the proposals to be voted on at the annual meeting, the voting process, the compensation of directors and the most highly paid executive officers, and certain other required information.
-A copy of our annual report is also enclosed. - Q: WHAT ITEMS OF BUSINESS WILL BE VOTED ON AT THE ANNUAL MEETING? - A: The two items of business scheduled to be voted on at the annual meeting are: (1) election of directors; and (2) ratification of the independent auditors.
-We will also consider any other business that properly comes before the annual meeting. - Q: HOW DOES THE BOARD OF DIRECTORS RECOMMEND THAT I VOTE? - A: The board of directors recommends that you vote your shares FOR each of the nominees to the board on the proxy card included with this proxy statement and FOR ratification of the independent auditors.
+A copy of our annual report is also enclosed. - Q: WHAT ITEMS OF BUSINESS WILL BE VOTED ON AT THE ANNUAL MEETING? - A: The one item of business scheduled to be voted on at the annual meeting is the election of directors.
+We will also consider any other business that properly comes before the annual meeting. - Q: HOW DOES THE BOARD OF DIRECTORS RECOMMEND THAT I VOTE? - A: The board of directors recommends that you vote your shares FOR each of the nominees to the board on the proxy card included with this proxy statement.

-- Q: WHAT SHARES CAN I VOTE? - A: You may vote all shares owned by you as of the close of business on October 7, 2004, the record date.
-These shares include: (1) shares held directly in your name as a shareholder of record; and (2) shares held for you, as the beneficial owner, through a broker or other nominee, such as a bank. - Q: WHAT IS THE DIFFERENCE BETWEEN HOLDING SHARES AS A SHAREHOLDER OF RECORD AND AS A BENEFICIAL OWNER? - A: Most shareholders of the Company hold their shares through a broker or other nominee rather than directly in their own name.
+Q: WHAT SHARES CAN I VOTE?

+- A: You may vote all shares owned by you as of the close of business on October 7, 2005, the record date.
+These shares include: (1) shares held directly in your name as a shareholder of record; and (2) shares held for you, as the beneficial owner, through a broker or other nominee, such as a bank. - Q: WHAT IS THE DIFFERENCE BETWEEN HOLDING SHARES AS A SHAREHOLDER OF RECORD AND AS A BENEFICIAL OWNER?

+A: Most shareholders of the Company hold their shares through a broker or other nominee rather than directly in their own name.
 As summarized below, there are some distinctions between shares held of record and those owned beneficially.